r4ch45/charterful/notebooks/markdown/1-why-are-gas-fired-powerstations-important.md

 # Historically

+[to do] explain coal/gas and how they've been used as primary source.

 The number of powerstations has stayed reasonably constant over the past 5 years.
 There were 36 power stations drawing gas from the NTS in 2020.

 [to do] what do other references indicate for a longer time period?